Pittsburgh JECEI & Bonim Beyachad Shared Community Goals

-Maximizing the number of Jewish Pittsburghers engaged in meaningful Jewish learning
+Dedicated to maximizing the number of Jewish Pittsburghers engaged in meaningful Jewish learning.

 I. Quality Early Education:

 GOAL #1 – Educators, families, and children demonstrate mutual respect in the construction of educational experiences through collaboration and understanding.